ga4gh-beacon/beacon-network/docs/adminGuide/light-beacon-network.md

  docker compose up -d
 ```

 Congrats!
-You have created Beacon Network FrontEnd in [http://localhost:8080/](http://localhost:8080/) and the backend in [http://localhost:8080/beacon-network/v2.0.0/](http://localhost:8080/beacon-network/v2.0.0/).
+You have succesfully deployed ELIXIR Beacon Network FrontEnd in [http://localhost:8080/](http://localhost:8080/) and the backend in [http://localhost:8080/beacon-network/v2.0.0/](http://localhost:8080/beacon-network/v2.0.0/).
 Adjust the URLs based on your setup.

 ## Backend Installation